severalnines/docs/user-guide/deploy.rst

 	- MongoDB shard server port.
 Default is 27018.

 * **Add Node**
 	- Specify the IP address or hostname of the MongoDB shard servers.
-Minimum of one node is required, recommended to use three nodes.
+A minimum of one node is required, recommended to use three nodes.

 * **Advanced Options**
 	- Click on this to open set of advanced options for this particular node in this shard: